Dosage Form: capsule

 A study in pediatric patients age 1 month to 3 years compared 40 mg/kg/day gabapentin (N=38) with placebo (N=38) in patients who were receiving at least one marketed antiepileptic drug and had at least one partial seizure during the screening period (within 2 weeks prior to baseline).
 Patients had up to 48 hours of baseline and up to 72 hours of double-blind video EEG monitoring to record and count the occurrence of seizures.
 There were no statistically significant differences between treatments in either the response ratio or responder rate.

-Gabapentin Capsules, USP are supplied as follows:
+Gabapentin Capsules and tablets, USP are supplied as follows:

 100 mg capsules: